Brown coco mulch.

 What is Aroid Soil Mix?

-A fast-draining potting mix benefits aroids because it mimics their natural growing conditions.
 Many aroids, like Philodendrons and Monsteras, are epiphytic or semi-epiphytic, meaning they naturally grow on trees or in loose, organic material rather than dense soil.
+If their roots sit in heavy, compact soil for too long, things start to go wrong—slow growth, yellowing leaves, and, eventually, rot.

 • Prevent Root Rot – Excess water drains quickly, reducing the risk of soggy roots and fungal problems.